 Get a Fireplace and Chimney Inspection

-Clogged chimneys can cause house fires and they also pose a risk of carbon monoxide poisoning.
+Clogged chimneys can cause house fires, and they also pose a risk of carbon monoxide poisoning.
 A chimney sweep and fireplace inspection might cost you money, but it could also ultimately save your life.
-A trained professional will also check and maintain your flue which will, in turn, prevent drafts.
+A trained professional will also check and maintain your flue, which will, in turn, prevent drafts.
+You can also store the fuel like propane or kerosene to use during intense cold months.
+You can look for a local fuel supplier in your neighborhood to stock up your tank for heating as well as cooking in winters.

 Bring Outdoors In

 Ensure that you check all your summer garden furniture and appliances have been brought inside to prevent them becoming damaged during the winter months.
 This includes barbecues, sprinklers, lawnmowers and other furniture to prevent the wood becoming warped and/or metal rusting.
 Look into caring for your pool if you have one, especially its important parts like the pool filter and pump, to avoid a costly repair when you next come to use it.

 Even if the cold has already set it, it’s not too late to start making adjustments so you can weatherproof your home in preparation for the worst of the weather.
 Although it might seem like an expensive option, paying a professional to help with your home improvements is a sound investment to ensure that the job is done correctly and will stand up to harsh weather conditions.